Erasca Inc. (ERAS) Shares Down Despite Recent Market Volatility

-Erasca Inc. (NASDAQ: ERAS)’s stock price has decreased by -7.30 compared to its previous closing price of 3.15.
-However, the company has experienced a 6.57% gain in its stock price over the last five trading sessions.
+Erasca Inc. (NASDAQ: ERAS)’s stock price has decreased by -8.83 compared to its previous closing price of 3.00.
+Despite this, the company has seen a fall of -9.14% in its stock price over the last five trading days.

 Is It Worth Investing in Erasca Inc. (NASDAQ: ERAS) Right Now?